 Are you tired, really tired, or really, really, really tired?
 Residents of Anamosa and elsewhere might be surprised that there is a difference in levels of exhaustion, whether someone is receiving palliative care or other types of care.

-Employees at Above and Beyond Home Health Care work with all types of clients, and many of them have varying amounts of fatigue, depending on the day and any health condition they may be dealing with.
+Employees at Above and Beyond Home Health Care work with all types of patients, and many of them have varying amounts of fatigue, depending on the day and any health condition they may be dealing with.

 The staff is happy to provide guidance on what types of fatigue they can be experiencing, along with some different ways to help them feel less tired.